Public Beach Water

 Refer to Instructions for Official Agencies Submitting Water Samples to the Public Health Ontario Laboratory5 for step by step instructions for completing the documentation and submitting/relinquishing the sample.

 Timing of Specimen Collection

-Samples will not be tested if the acceptance criteria are not met.
-Refer to the Public Health Inspector’s Guide to Environmental Microbiology Laboratory Testing.
+Samples may not be tested if the acceptance criteria are not met.
+Refer to the Public Health Inspector’s Guide to Environmental Microbiology Laboratory Testing4 for details.

 Test Frequency and Turnaround Time (TAT)

-Samples are routinely accepted at the laboratory Monday – Friday during regular operating hours.
-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.
+Samples are routinely accepted and tested at the laboratory Monday – Friday during regular operating hours 8:30 a.m. to 4:30 p.m.
+For submission around statutory holidays: Refer to the PHO laboratory holiday schedule.
+Please contact PHO’s laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.